openSUSE/news-o-o/_posts/2010-10-25-opensuse-weekly-news-issue-146-is-out.markdown

 "As of February 2010, Apache served over 54.46% of all websites and over 66% of the million busiest.
 It is available on a wide variety of platforms including Linux, Mac OS X, Windows and BSD.
-One of the key factors behind Apache HTTP Server™s success is its modular architecture.
-The Apache HTTP Server core is very simple and doesn™t do much.
+One of the key factors behind Apache HTTP Serverâ€™s success is its modular architecture.
+The Apache HTTP Server core is very simple and doesnâ€™t do much.
 The default distribution of HTTP Server contains the core and a set of core Apache Modules that handle most of the web-server-related operations.
 This modular architecture presents several benefits.
 For example, instead of running the full server, one can enable only the modules that one will use; this way one can run the most efficient version of the HTTP Server without changing the server code.
 Another benefit of modular architecture is extensibility.
 Apache as a web server community implements a defined feature set approved by the community, but that may or may not be enough for everybody.
 With extensible architecture, anybody can extend Apache HTTP Server according to their needs by developing Apache modules. (...)"